secretlint/secretlint/packages/@secretlint/binary-compiler/README.md

-# @secretlint/binary
+# @secretlint/binary-compiler

-A binary distribution for secretlint.
+A binary compiler for secretlint.

 ## Install